-Alignment and collaboration between parts sales, marketing, product and field service teams is an essential factor in aftermarket success for OEMs.
-All too often, these departments gravitate into silos, with each team competing against the other hindering growth within the aftermarket.
+Alignment and collaboration between parts sales, marketing, product, and field service teams is an essential factor in aftermarket success for OEMs.
+All too often these departments gravitate into silos, with each team competing against the other, ultimately hindering growth within the aftermarket.

-So how can you break these silos down and align your organization to secure improvement of the customer experience and an upward trend in revenue generation?
+So how can you break down these silos and align your organization to improve the customer experience and an upward trend in revenue generation?
 Here are a few ideas that may help.

 Rewrite the Mission Statement